stellar-deprecated/horizon-importer/doc/introduction.md

 *NOTE: Horizon is in very active development*

-Horizon is the client facing API server for the Stellar network ecosystem.
+Horizon is the client facing API server for the Stellar ecosystem.
 See [an overview of the Stellar ecosystem](TODO) for more details.

 Horizon provides (well, intends to provide when complete) two significant portions of functionality:  The Transactions API and the History API.